U.S. military to boost Philippines presence; China tells army to be prepared

 His remarks echo those he made a week ago and are a common refrain by Chinese leaders.
 Xi replaced President Hu Jintao as chairman of the Central Military Commission on November 15.

-Xi also said the army should "modernize" for combat readiness, but gave no specific details.
+Xi also said the army should "modernise" for combat readiness, but gave no specific details.

 MILITARY BASES